7db9a/dir-contract/contracts/dir-contract/contract.md

 Retract a change request.
 Should be made public.
 <h1 class="contract">voteoncreq</h1>
 Vote on a change request.
 Should be made public.
-<h1 class="contract">updatecreqvote</h1>
-Update a change request vote.
-Should be made public.
-<h1 class="contract">unvotecreq</h1>
-Remove a change request votes.
-Should be made public.
 <h1 class="contract">addcreq</h1>
 Private.
 <h1 class="contract">delcreq</h1>